 Potato soup is one of my favorite winter comfort foods.
 What I also like about it is the opportunity to make a giant batch and then toss things throughout the week to turn it into something else again.
 Cream of broccoli soup, New England clam chowder, corn chowder--all are soups that can start out with a basic potato soup.

-Best of all, there are few "exotic" ingredients needed to bring bowls of steaming potato soup to the table, and, if you choose to go "rustic," i.e., without peeling the potatoes, the time to make a big batch will take relatively little time to prepare.
+Best of all, there are few "exotic" ingredients needed to bring bowls of steaming potato soup to the table, and, if you choose to go "rustic," i.e., without peeling the potatoes, making a large batch will take relatively little time to prepare.

 So let's get cooking.
 Here is the link to my post from last winter.